-We have audited the accompanying consolidated balance sheets of RYB Education, Inc. (the "Company") and its subsidiary, its consolidated variable interest entity ("VIE") and VIE's subsidiaries and kindergartens (collectively the "Group") as of December 31, 2017 and 2016, the related consolidated statements of operations, comprehensive income(loss), changes in shareholders' equity(deficit) and cash flows, for each of the three years in the period ended December 31, 2017, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of RYB Education, Inc. (the "Company") its subsidiaries, its consolidated variable interest entities ("VIEs") and VIEs' subsidiaries and kindergartens (collectively the "Group") as of December 31, 2018 and 2017, the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity and cash flows, for each of the three years in the period ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.